How READcycle works, step by step

 Set up

-• Get tables, tablecloths, risers, signs, other display details like bookends
+• Get banners, posters, tables, tablecloths, risers, signs, other display details like bookends

 • Make signs for categories and prices ($1 and up)